- Guidelines for Observation

 A laboratory of the Wellesley College Psychology Department, the Child Study Center has 44 children, aged two to five, enrolled in three separate classrooms.
 The school is open from 8:30 to 11:30am daily and for an optional extended day (until 2:30pm) twice a week.
-Each classroom is staffed by a lead teacher, a teaching intern, and at least one student teacher.
+Each classroom is staffed by a Lead Teacher, an Assistant Teacher/Intern, Student Teacher Interns, and Student Teachers.
 In addition to our facilities in the Anne L. Page Building which was specifically designed in 1913 to be a school for young children, we use the child development laboratory at the Science Center.
 We think that the experiences of children are enriched by the facilities of the campus and by the presence of observers and classroom participants from the Wellesley College community, and from other colleges.
-We welcome Wellesley College students to volunteer and to explore the possibilities of using the Child Study Center for Independent Studies.
+We welcome Wellesley College students to teach, to observe, to complete research, and to explore the possibilities of using the Child Study Center for Independent Studies.

 Parents who enroll their children in the Center do so with the understanding that observation and research are an integral part of the program.
-In addition, they have confidence that all observations about their children will be kept in strict academic, professional confidence.
+In addition, parents have confidence that all observations of their children will be kept in strict academic, professional confidence.

 1. Arrival.
 When you arrive, please check in at the office.
-There are empty cubbies near the office where you can hang coats and leave books.
+The Assistant to the Director will show you where you can hang coats and leave books.